Glossary

 Rollback criteria and action

-If the pattern signals are negative, rollback before adding further reduction.
+If the pattern signals are negative, roll back before adding more pressure.
+A deeper deficit is not always a better deficit.

 | Trigger | Action |